cm4233/CppND-Pacman-Game/README.md

 # Pacman Game
-This project describes a 2D game similar to the original pacman game.
+This project describes a 2D game similar to the original Pacman game.
 The game is programmed in C++ and the 2D graphics are rendered using SDL2 library.

 <p align="center">
 <img src="run.png" width="490" height="606"/>